Rerandomization in stratified randomized experiments: Simulation study

 For the given $\S$ and $\nk$, first, we generate the covariates and potential outcomes, and randomly assign $\nkt$ units in stratum $k$ to the treatment group, where the propensity scores are equal, $\pk =0.5\ (k=1,\ldots,\S)$, or unequal, $\pk =0.4\ (k\le \S/2),\ 0.6\ (k>\S/2)$.
 If the covariate balance criterion is not met, we generate new assignments until we find an assignment that meets the criterion.
 Then, based on the assignment, we compute the stratified difference-in-means estimator and the $95\%$ confidence interval.
 In stratified randomization, we use $[\hat\tau-(\hat \Sigma_{\tau\tau}/n)^{1/2}z_{1-\alpha/2},\ \hat\tau-(\hat \Sigma_{\tau\tau}/n)^{1/2} z_{\alpha/2}]$ as the conservative confidence interval of $\tau$, where $z_\xi$ is the $\xi$th quantile of a standard normal distribution.
 The preceding process of allocation and computation is repeated for $10^4$ times to evaluate the bias, standard deviation, root mean squared error (RMSE), mean confidence interval length, and empirical coverage probability under stratified randomization and stratified rerandomization.
 The threshold for SRRoM is set such that $p_a=0.001$, and the thresholds for SRRsM are set such that $p_{a_k}=(0.001)^{1/\S}$ for a fair comparison or $p_{a_k}=0.001$ for an unfair comparison, $k=1,\ldots,\S$.
 For a stratum of size ten, there are only 252 possible assignments, and SRRsM sometimes rejects all possible assignments under an unfair comparison.
 In this case, we perform stratified randomization instead of SRRsM.

-The results are shown in Table \ref{tab1} (for Cases 1 and 2), Table~\ref{tab2} (for Cases 3 and 4), Figure \ref{fig1} (for equal propensity scores), and Fig. \ref{fig2} (for unequal propensity scores).
+Figure \ref{fig1} shows the results for equal propensity scores.
+Additional results are available in the Supplementary Material.
 Our findings are summarized as follows.
 First, the treatment effect estimators under all assignment mechanisms have small finite-sample biases, which are more than ten times smaller than the standard deviations.
 Second, compared to stratified randomization, SRRoM always reduces the RMSEs and confidence interval lengths, regardless of the stratum numbers and sizes.
 The percentages of reduction are $2.6\% - 56.0\%$ and $3.6\% - 40.7\%$, respectively.
 Third, when there exist small strata (Cases 1 and 2), fair SRRsM performs similarly to, or slightly better than, stratified randomization in terms of RMSE, and is less efficient than SRRoM.
 In this setting, fair SRRsM can still reduce the confidence interval lengths ($3.4\% - 11.6\%$) compared to stratified randomization because it uses less conservative variance estimators.
 Fourth, when unfair SRRsM can be implemented (Cases 3 and 4), it is generally better than fair SRRsM because it uses stricter thresholds.
 When there are two large homogeneous strata (Case 3), fair SRRsM is less efficient than SRRoM, and unfair SRRsM is comparable to SRRoM in terms of RMSE but gives slightly longer confidence intervals.
 In contrast, when there are two large heterogeneous strata (Case 4), fair SRRsM is better than SRRoM, with percentages of reduction being $27.6\% - 38.9\%$ in RMSEs and $13.5\% - 25.5\%$ in confidence interval lengths.
 Finally, all the interval estimators are conservative, with the empirical coverage probabilities being larger than the confidence level.

 In general, we recommend SRRoM when there exist small strata and SRRsM when there are only a few large strata.
+We also conduct simulations for paired randomized experiments and finely stratified randomized experiments, and the results are given in the Supplementary Material.